Apply as an International Student

 - Tests.
 Standardized testing is not required for admission into our masters program.
 However, GRE may be required for the MAT program.

 - Schedule your interview.
 We want to hear more about your educational goals in the United States, your career aspirations, and get to know you better as a person.
-Your interview with the dean of International Admissions can be by phone or via Skype.
+Your interview with an advisor can be by phone or via Skype.

 5. Admissions Decision